 Green Future will continue running the campaign at citizen-concentrated areas like Hangang parks and Gwanghwamun Market.
 Also, it has plans to conduct a factual survey on the store operation of a chicken franchise that willingly signed an MOU with the Seoul Metropolitan Government in February and to give advice.

-This year, the KWFC has trained 20 campaign leaders for reduction of the number of suit covers used in laundries, and since May, they have visited over 900 laundries to raise awareness.
+This year, the KWFC has trained 20 campaign leaders for reduction of the number of suit covers used in dry cleaners, and since May, they have visited over 900 dry cleaners to raise awareness.

 The Seoul Saemaeul Women’s Association signed an MOU with the Seoul Metropolitan Governance Merchant Association last year and is launching the campaign to cut back on the use of single-use plastic bags in traditional markets.